pierfrancescocillo/CPaC_Project/README.md

 The user can also decide a threashold for the two colors (changing the thresholdVol and thresholdFreq variables), in order to properly adjust the tracking done by the algorithm.
 For controlling the Volume, the physical-colored object matching the VoltrackColor must be moved in vertical direction, up and down.
 For controlling the Frequency, the physical-colored object matching the FreqtrackColor must be moved near and far from the camera.

-To start to play, we suggest to first run supercollider and then processing.
+To start to play, we suggest to first run the supercollider script and then processing one.

 ## Design
 In our application the screen is splitted in two: the left side recives inputs from the user camera while the right side implements the Game of Life.